Deferred imitation is typically defined as a modeled action or series of actions that are reproduced after a certain delay.

 Ever wonder why your child prefers a cardboard box over the flashy toy found inside?

-According to Piaget, babies ages 0-24 months belong to the sensorimotor stage of development, a stage characterized by exploration of the environment.
+According to Piaget, children ages 0-24 months belong to the sensorimotor stage of development, a stage characterized by the exploration of the environment.
 Newborns begin exploring objects with their developing vision.
-Then as they grow they continue learning about objects by grabbing them and placing them in their mouth.
+Then, as they grow, they continue learning about objects by grabbing them and placing them in their mouth.
 Continue reading →

-Children have always learned by watching what people do around them, they are born curious explorers.
+Children have always learned by watching what people do around them; they are born curious explorers.
 New studies show that even the youngest children’s brains are designed to learn from simply observing and playing in a remarkably sensitive manner.
-Your relentless researcher is intrigued by the cause and effect phenomenon and will thus learn most through play when he or she can cause things to happen or change.
+Your relentless researcher is intrigued by the cause and effect phenomenon, and will thus learn the most through play when he can cause things to happen or change.

-Early in development, before babies are 2 years of age, their curiosity flourishes and they start to understand the world around them as they begin to have new interesting experiences with toys.
-They learn that if they shake a rattle, they will hear a sound.
-If they throw a ball on the floor, it might bounce back up.
+Early in development, before babies are 2 years old, their curiosity flourishes and they start to understand the world around them as they begin to have new interesting experiences with toys.
+They learn that if they shake a rattle, they will hear a sound; or that if they throw a ball on the floor, it might bounce back up.
 The simplest toys can activate a baby’s senses and become a learning tool.
 Babies realize that they can cause things or reactions to occur, comprehending the cause and effect relationship.
-Through simple observation they realize they can make predictions and figure out why things happen.
+Through simple observation, they realize they can make predictions and figure out why things happen.
 They learn to initiate interactions with others to gain their attention and receive a certain stimulation; and they also learn they have the ability to discourage an interaction by looking away.
 Continue reading →

 What does “developmental delay” mean?

-This term is used by doctors when a child has not reached an expected milestone in his or her time period.
+This term is used by doctors when a child has not reached an expected milestone in a certain time period.
 For example, if the normal range for learning to walk is between 9 and 18 months, and a 20-month-old child has not begun walking, this would be considered a developmental delay.
-There are many different types of developmental delays in infants and young children and they can occur in one or more areas such as: gross motor skills, fine motor skills, language skills, cognitive skills, self-help skills, social skills and more.
+There are many different types of developmental delays in infants and young children, and they can occur in one or more areas such as: gross motor skills, fine motor skills, language skills, cognitive skills, self-help skills, social skills, and more.
 It’s important to mention that if your baby is temporarily lagging behind, that is not necessarily called a developmental delay.
-Remember that children develop at their own pace, so it’s important to identify some of the red flags you should be looking out for.
+Remember that children develop at their own pace, so it’s important to know some of the red flags you should be looking out for.